upperlinecode/cssi_102/day1/day1.md

 - Add another page called `menu.html`, and move your menu to that page.
 Figure out how to create a link from your homepage (`index.html`) to your menu page.
 - Add a third page to your site, and link it from your homepage.
 Try to make sure that the colors, fonts, and general layout is fairly consistent accross all your pages.
+- Try modifying all of your code for today's code-along to meet Google's HTML/CSS Style Guide standards.